TimTaylor/regplateR/README.md

 Confusingly these can also overlap with Northern Ireland (NI) plates that take a similar form.
 At present the package makes no attempts to identify NI plates.

+## Future work

+There are many additional validations that still need to be incorporated in the package (e.g. “I” and “Q” cannot be used in the three-letter sequence of current registration plates).
+I’ve started an incomplete list of these in the issues tracker.